greenbone/docs/src/22.4/source-build/gpg.rst

 Feed Validation
 ---------------

-For validating the feed content a GnuPG keychain with the *Greenbone Community Feed integrity key* needs to be created.
+For validating the feed content, a GnuPG keychain with the *Greenbone Community Feed integrity key* needs to be created.

 .. code-block::